 …a note about babydoll color, plus 2020 lambing news

 Babydoll southdown sheep come in black and white (also called off-white).
 There are also a few spotted ones, which we don’t have in our flock and are not recognized by all babydoll registries.
 Within those colors, there is some variation.
-A white lamb is born with darker color on its legs and parts of its face, from light peach to all shades of grey and brown.
+A white lamb is born with darker color on its legs and parts of its face, from light peach to various shades of grey and brown.

 A black lamb is born the color of coal, then usually fades grayer to some degree as it ages, though the muzzle, ears, and legs stay black.
 The tips of its wool bleach in the sun, making it look brown unless it has been recently shorn.